bulutg/bulut-prework/readme.md

 The following **required** functionality is completed:

-- [:heavy_check_mark:] Users are see a screen with three labels and a button
+- [✅] Users are see a screen with three labels and a button
-- [:heavy_check_mark:] Tapping the button changes the screen color to a random color
+- [✅] Tapping the button changes the screen color to a random color

 ## Video Walkthrough